FlorianBrinkmann/Hannover/readme.txt

 You can create a archive for portfolio elements you don’t want to show up on the portfolio overview and on portfolio category pages.
 To do this, create a page with the template ”Portfolio archive page“.
 After that, you have to choose a archive category in the customizer in the ”Portfolio archive“ section.
 Besides that, you can remove the archive category from the category widget, set the number of archived portfolio elements to show on one page and use the alternative layout.

+=== More ===

+== Front page ==

+You can create a page with a gallery and choose one of the two front page templates.
+One will show the gallery as a slider, the other one will display one image randomly

 == Header image ==